home-assistant/home-assistant.io/source/_components/sensor.duke_energy.markdown

 <p class='note'>
-Meter usage isn't updated until mid morning.
+Meter usage isn't updated until mid-morning.
 Prior to updating your meter will report 0 for usage starting at midnight.
 The API is only called to update every 2 hours from startup time.
 </p>